Chronic Myeloid Leukemia (CML)

 • Gout or renal impairment: Is caused by hyperuricemia from excessive purine breakdown may be a problem.

-The pathogenesis of CML is characterized by the acquisition of the Philadelphia (Ph) chromosome, a cytogenetic abnormality that results in the constitutive activation of the BCR-ABL tyrosine kinase.
+The pathogenesis of chronic myeloid leukemia (CML) is characterized by the acquisition of the Philadelphia (Ph) chromosome, a cytogenetic abnormality that results in the constitutive activation of the BCR-ABL tyrosine kinase.
 This oncogene encodes a chimeric protein that is formed by the fusion of the BCR and ABL genes.
 The BCR-ABL protein has increased tyrosine kinase activity, which leads to uncontrolled growth and proliferation of myeloid cells.

-The pathophysiology of CML is complex and involves a variety of cellular and molecular mechanisms.
+The pathophysiology of chronic myeloid leukemia (CML) is complex and involves a variety of cellular and molecular mechanisms.
 The BCR-ABL protein disrupts normal hematopoietic signaling pathways, leading to increased cell proliferation, decreased apoptosis, and enhanced stem cell self-renewal.
-It also promotes angiogenesis and increased vascular permeability, which contributes to the development of splenomegaly and other clinical features of CML.
+It also promotes angiogenesis and increased vascular permeability, which contributes to the development of splenomegaly and other clinical features of chronic myeloid leukemia (CML).

-The following are some of the key pathophysiological mechanisms involved in CML:
+The following are some of the key pathophysiological mechanisms involved in chronic myeloid leukemia (CML):

 • Increased cell proliferation: The BCR-ABL protein activates a variety of signaling pathways that promote cell proliferation, including the RAS/MAPK, JAK/STAT, and PI3K/AKT pathways.
 This leads to increased expression of cyclin D1 and c-myc, which are key regulators of the cell cycle.